Teens @ Duluth

 I always find Neil Gaiman’s writing to be wonderful, and Dave McKean’s illustrations add to the enjoyment.
 I even like how the text is arranged around the art.
 Unfortunately, Bod’s clothing in the book doesn’t match up with the clothing in the drawings of him.
 Where is the grey winding sheet?
 There.
 That is my one gripe.

-The Graveyard Book is nominated for the Teens Top Ten list for 2009, because a bunch of teens love it.
+The Graveyard Book is on the Teens Top Ten list for 2009, because a bunch of teens loved it.
 Not only that, but it won the Newbery Medal for 2009, as well.
 That means a lot of library people thought it was the best book written for kids and teens last year.
+It also won the 2009 Hugo award (to honor excellence in the field of science fiction and fantasy).

 My question to you… What would you have written on your gravestone?